Zerasolar/06-23-dvd_owners/README.markdown

 #Model Diagrams

     Members

     -id(primary key) - integer
     -name - string
     -username(optional) -string

     Dvds

     -id(primary key) - integer
     -titles - string
     -bluray(optional) - bit field

+    Lanuages

+    -id(primary key) - integer
+    -sub - bit field
+    -dub - bit field

     Owners

     -member id - integers
     -dvd id - integers
+    -lanuages

 ##"Should" cases

  Here's what I want to be able to do:

-   -create members
+    -Create members
-   -edited members
+    -Edited members
-   -delete memebers
+    -Delete memebers
-   -create titles
+    -Create titles
-   -delete titles
+    -Delete titles
-   -fetch all members owns one title
+    -Fetch all members owns one title
-   -edited members username(optional)
+    -Edited members username(optional)
-   -fetch all titles that has bluray versions(optional) -fetch member's own titles
+    -Fetch all titles that has bluray versions(optional) -Fetch member's own titles
-   -fetch all titles that doesn't have a member owning it.
+    -Fetch all titles that doesn't have a member owning it.

 ##"Should not" cases

   I should not be able to:

-    -create a memeber without a name
+    -Create a memeber without a name
-    -create a dvd without a title
+    -Create a dvd without a title
-    -create a member with a username, but no name (optional) -create a Owners without an title id and name id
+    -Create a member with a username, but no name (optional) -Create a Owners without an title id and name id -Any editing after it's first creation on the Lanuage table

 ## Stretches

 If I have time those optional tags items will be added in the program will help with adding on to this program.
 Where I hope to take this where you can take the listing of the dvds to let users vote which one they want to watch that week.

 ## Requirements
-    -at least three models
+    -At least three models
-    -at least one one to many relationship
+    -At least one one to many relationship
-    -at least one many to many relationship
+    -At least one many to many relationship
-    -unit test for all business logic
+    -Unit test for all business logic
-    -ability to fully interact with the application from the browser
+    -Ability to fully interact with the application from the browser